HackYourFuture/hyf_projects/README.md

 Set early deadlines, so you can stop talking and continue coding.
 Mock interviews usually take place a few weeks after you start your personal projects.
 Can you give the interviewers the elevator pitch or show them one of the functionalities?
 Then you get to practice showing off how you put learning into action, and how you solve problems.

 #### - How can I get support if I'm stuck on my project?
-On Slack you can find a channel named #projects.
-In this channel, we have several mentors who are able to help you out.
+On Slack you can find a channel named #get-help.
+In this channel, we have several mentors as well as other students who are able to help you out.
 Keep in mind that mentors have other jobs and are usually busy, so give enough time to get the feedback/input you need.
-Additionally, every week you can join Rob’s Tech Hour.
+Additionally, every week you can join different `tech hours`.

-#### - When am I supposed to work on these projects?
-We suggest you start thinking on these projects as soon as possible, but wait until the end of the Browsers module to start coding.
-You will have between 5-6 months to work on them, so we expect some great looking applications!

-#### - When will these projects be evaluated?
-The HYF team will look at your projects right before your graduation interview, and will discuss them with you by then.

-#### - What happens if I go to the graduation interview without the 2 projects expected from this repo?
-In order to graduate and get introduced to companies you will have to present these projects and get a pass grade for them.
-Otherwise, you will not graduate.